 Flood Protection

-The Fraser Valley Regional District provides flood protection and drainage services within the following service areas of Electoral Areas C, E, F and H:
+The Fraser Valley Regional District provides the following flood protection and drainage services within Electoral Areas C, E, F and H:

 Baker Trails Village Debris Control Works

-The Tank, Guy and Wash Creeks training berms and debris basins which are owned and operated by the FVRD, provide protection to the Baker Trails Village - a resident mobile home development, located 2km east of the Vedder Crossing Bridge on Chilliwack Lake Road in Electoral Area E.
+The Baker Trails Village debris control works are owned and operated by the Fraser Valley Regional District and consist of three training berms, two debris basins, and a stabilization slope.
+The debris control works provide protection for Baker Trails Village, a manufactured home subdivision located 2 km east of the Vedder Crossing Bridge on Chilliwack Lake Road in Electoral Area E.

 Cascade-Carratt Creek Flood Protection Works

-The flood protection works along Cascade and Carratt Creeks consist of a setback dyke to the west of Cascade Creek, and berms along both banks of Carratt Creek.
-The Cascade and Carratt Creeks are located east of Sylvester Road approximately 15km north of the Lougheed Highway in Electoral Area F.
+The Fraser Valley Regional District owns and operates a 1.5 km setback dike along the west side of Cascade Creek.
+The protective berms along the banks of Carratt Creek are privately owned and maintained by the local area property owners.
+The Cascade and Carratt Creeks are located east of Sylvester Road, approximately 15 km north of the Lougheed Highway in Electoral Area F

 Elbow Creek Flood Protection and Debris Control Works